-- What existing content do we have, and is that content doing what we need? - What content processes and workflows do we currently have in place, and are they effective? - What tools exist that will help us build a tech stack to deliver on our priorities?
+- What are our high-level goals? - What existing content do we have, and is that content doing what we need? - What content processes and workflows do we currently have in place, and are they effective? - What tools exist that will help us build a tech stack to deliver on our priorities?
 Do these tools integrate with our existing technology investments? - How will this digital content strategy facilitate new ways of working for our digital teams and allow them each to spend time on the most valuable initiatives?

-Don't: Start building a tech stack that won't serve your future needs
+Start building a tech stack that won't serve your future needs